-- (1) Major decisions of the company such as the disposal of the company's significant assets, restructuring, capital raising, takeovers, mergers, acquisitions or reorganization shall be subject to the approval of shareholders at a general meeting according to the Companies' Act. - (2) For each major decision, the Board shall ensure that sufficient information is supplied to shareholders in good time to enable them to be able to make a fully considered judgement on the matter to be determined.
+- (1) Major decisions of the company such as the disposal of the company's significant assets, restructuring, capital raising, takeovers, mergers, acquisitions or reorganization shall be subject to the approval of shareholders at a general meeting according to the Companies' Act.
+Related party transactions where the conditions in paragraph 9(2)(c) or (e) are met should also be put to shareholders for approval. - (2) For each major decision, the Board shall ensure that sufficient information is supplied to shareholders in good time to enable them to be able to make a fully considered judgement on the matter to be determined.
 The information to be provided shall: - (a) include the advantages, and disadvantages of the proposal; - (b) the monetary costs and potential return; - (c) the effect on the rights of shareholders in general including any particular effect on minority shareholders; - (d) the risks associated with the proposal; and - (e) any other information that might reasonably be regarded as material to the decision, even if it is detrimental to the case the Board is putting forward.